June 15, 2020

 The initial review will proceed to the point at which a reasonable assessment of the safety of the individual and of the campus community can be made, and the Title IX Coordinator has sufficient information to determine the appropriate manner of resolution.

-At the conclusion of the Title IX assessment, the Title IX Coordinator, will determine the appropriate manner of resolution.
+At the conclusion of the assessment, the Title IX Coordinator, will determine the appropriate manner of resolution.
 If the reported information would not support a violation of Prohibited Conduct, accepting all reported information as true, the Title IX Coordinator may decline to pursue an investigation, and, when appropriate, refer the incident to the relevant College office.
 It is at the discretion of the Title IX Coordinator to determine which method of resolution is appropriate.

 Both complainants and respondents may be supported by an advisor of choice during the resolution of a report under this policy.
 The advisor may be an attorney.
 Any person who serves as an advisor should be available for meetings, telephone calls, and/or video calls throughout the process.
 The advisor is a silent and non-participating presence who is there solely to observe and provide support during the investigative process.
 The College has the right at all times to determine what constitutes appropriate behavior on the part of an advisor.
 Prior to participating in any meeting, the advisor will be required to meet with or speak with the Title IX Coordinator (or designee) for an orientation to the College’s policies and procedures, privacy protections and expected participation and decorum.
 The complainant or respondent may be present for this meeting.
 The advisor may not be a fact witness or otherwise have any conflicting role in the process.
+All communication shared with the investigators must come directly from the complainant or respondent.

 The Title IX Coordinator will take all reasonable steps to investigate and respond to the report consistent with the reporting party's request where possible.
 Where a reporting party makes a report but requests that a name or other identifiable information not be shared with the respondent or that no formal action be taken, the College’s ability to respond may be limited by the request.
 The College will balance this request with its dual obligation to provide a safe and non-discriminatory environment for all Kenyon College community members.